-The Grain Store is every vegan/vegetarian/glutton allergy diner’s dream and I made my trip there back in May 2014.
-You guessed it their USP’s are the vegetables and boy do they do it good there – don’t get this confused as a vegetarian’s haven though but a veg-centric restaurant with a focus on dishes from all over the globe inspired by owner/head chef Bruno Loubet’s travels.
-He teams up with with Michael Benyan and Mark Sainsbury of the Zetter Group following their success of the Zetter Town House and opened in June 2013 in the trendy regenerated Granary Square of Kings Cross and receives a Bib Gourmand in the first year running as you do.
-Located above Regents Canal it looks like a giant art installation with spurting fountains highly pruned trees and restored 19th century brick warehouses.
-It also shares this traffic free space with the Caravan which I can’t wait to try either.
-The clientele are of a varied sort, well heeled and hipsters alike all brought together to dine.
+The Grain Store is every vegan’s/vegetarian/gluten allergy diner’s dream.
+I came back in May 2014 to try it out.
+You guessed it, their USP’s are the vegetables and boy do they do it good there – don’t get this confused as a vegetarian’s haven though, but a veg-centric restaurant with a focus on dishes from all over the globe – inspired by owner/head chef Bruno Loubet’s travels.
+He teams up with with Michael Benyan and Mark Sainsbury of the Zetter Group, following their success of the Zetter Town House.
+They opened during June 2013, in the trendy regenerated Granary Square of Kings Cross and receives a Bib Gourmand in their first year.
+Located above Regents Canal, it looks like a giant art installation with spurting fountains, highly pruned trees with a backdrop of restored 19th century brick warehouses.
+It also shares this traffic free space with Caravan which I can’t wait to try either.
+The clientele are of a varied sort, well heeled and hipsters alike, all brought together to dine.
 What’s really nice to know too is that Bruno plans to open a Grain Store in Gatwick airport too which is a welcome culinary gesture to the otherwise drab food choices at the airport.

-The stylish interior is a mixture of simple industrial warehouse chic and Ikea as one of the diners eloquently put it.
+The stylish interior is a mixture of simple industrial warehouse chic and an Ikea catalogue as one of my dinner compadre’s eloquently put it.
 The restaurant is vast, seats 140 covers and the theatrical open kitchen is a blast as you walk past.

-We go for the £39 surprise menu as we simply couldn’t decide and the element of not knowing what’s coming can go either way but fortunately we were in a safe pair of hands.
+We go for the £39 surprise menu as we simply couldn’t decide, and the element of not knowing what’s coming can go either go North or South, but fortunately we were in a safe pair of hands.

 Paying tribute to their suppliers was a nice little touch and it was good to know where the produce/products came from.

 We kick off with the vegetable chorizo scotch eggs that we requested to be added into the surprise menu (£6).
-Served with aioli, sliced fennel and the pulses & lentils it was made with carried smokey paprika flavours which shone through.
+Served with aioli, sliced fennel, the pulses & lentils that replaces the meat, carried smokey paprika flavours which shone through.
 I’m convinced that any unsuspecting diner would believe they would be eating meat!
-They were really stand out for me and the flavours really wake up the taste buds.
+They were really stand out for me and the flavours really woke up the taste buds.

-First up on the surprise menu we have the grilled asparagus with what seems to be pea sauce.
+First up on the surprise menu, we have the grilled asparagus with what seems to be pea sauce.
 It was like spring on a plate, a sure fire way to remind us that summer was ahead of us.
-The asparagus could have down with a little less cooking though to retain some of that natural crunch, sadly it made it quite limp and uninspiring.
+Annoyingly, the asparagus could have done with a little less cooking to retain some its natural crunch, to avoid being limp and uninspiring.

-Mix leaf salad with what we’re advised with grated fish roe which was a nice little addition – the concept was great but in the end it was merely a bowl of under dressed leaves, the other diners barely touched it and probably something I would say no to next time round.
+Mix leaf salad came with grated fish roe – the concept was great but in the end it was merely a bowl of under dressed leaves, the other diners barely touched it and probably something I would say no to next time around.

-These little falafels were top notch, you could really taste the chick peas and spices which were really moist inside that crunchy exterior.
-All topped with tahini, parsley and mint.
-Wonderful.
+These little falafels were top notch, you could really taste the spiced chick peas which were really moist inside its crunchy overcoat.
+It got a topping of tahini, parsley and mint.
+Wonderful stuff.

-I was pretty enthralled by this dish , totally well put together with a stew like base consisting of lentils and spices.
+I was pretty enthralled by this dish, a totally well put together stew, consisting of lentils and spices.
 It had this irresistible nutty flavour with cumin and was all lifted by the chopped sweet onions, tomatoes and parsley.
 The oily piece of mackerel on top was grilled so well too.
 Pure comfort in a bowl.

-A earthy rustic dish that worked really well in my opinion – the beets so colourful and duck flesh sweet and cooked to a perfect pink.
+A earthy rustic dish that worked really well in my opinion were the plum hued beets with duck breast cooked to a perfect pink.
 It came with skewered duck hearts which were no joke, they were excellent.
 The roasted onion, soaked prune and fresh red currents gave it that sweet/acidic dimension to lift the dish.

 Meringue with cream and strawberries.
 It tastes exactly what it says on the tin but not the most exciting desert to be honest with no boundaries pushed.
 Not a tragic end to the meal but we really expected something more inspiring.